 GES is a US-based company serving global clients with an engaged workforce and leadership team committed to excellence.
 We focus on delivering right-sized, practical solutions centered around your objectives - whether those are to invest in new infrastructure, unlock operational efficiencies, or maintain compliance.
-By combining specific industry experience with technical know-how and regulatory expertise, we help our clients think outside the box, delivering valuebased solutions.
+By combining specific industry experience with technical know-how and regulatory expertise, we help our clients think outside the box, delivering value-based solutions.
 This approach carries through all of our services, from strategic consulting to safe and efficient project execution.
 GES continues to build its PFAS project experience with ongoing and completed PFAS projects that have included:

-- Multi-media sampling events, data management, and reporting - Rapid-response management for PFAS release incidents - POET system design and installation - PFAS vulnerability assessments - Design and construction management of PFAS GW treatment facility - Regulatory reporting and client advocacy
+- Multi-media sampling events, data management, and reporting - Rapid-response management for PFAS release incidents - POET system design and installation - PFAS vulnerability assessments - Design and construction management of PFAS GW treatment facility - Design, construction, and operation of mobile treatment systems - Regulatory reporting and client advocacy